aadilmallick/my-notes-docusaurus/docs/software-development/13-system-design.md

 	- GraphQL can fetch data from multiple sources (like news feeds, pictures, and ads) and make it look like one endpoint, whereas REST would require multiple separate calls to different endpoints.
 - **REST**: standard for implementing HTTP-based API routes.
 - **SSE**: one-direction real-time communication from the server to the frontend.
 - **websockets**: bi-directional real-time communication between the server and the front end.
-Lower latency than HTTP
+	- **pro**: Lower latency than HTTP, same performance as server sent events
+	- **cons**: since it is stateful, it can't be horizontally scaled.

 ![](https://i.imgur.com/jzL905Z.jpeg)